microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-model-checklist.md

 ### Have any ethical concerns been taken into account?

-Every ML project goes through a [Responsible AI](responsible-ai.md) process to ensure that it upholds Microsoft's [6 Responsible AI principles](https://www.microsoft.com/en-us/ai/responsible-ai).
+Every ML project goes through the [Responsible AI](responsible-ai.md) process to ensure that it upholds Microsoft's [6 Responsible AI principles](https://www.microsoft.com/en-us/ai/responsible-ai).